This easy banana yogurt cake is everyone’s favourite! It is fluffy, soft and moist with a delicious banana flavour and lemon cream cheese frosting.

 - Prepare the cream cheese frosting before making the cake.
 Cover and keep it in the fridge till ready to use so it thickens slightly.

-- Add ½ cup more powdered sugar for a thicker frosting.
+- Add 50g or ½ cup more powdered sugar for a thicker frosting.

 - You could mix in a drop of food colouring to the frosting, I used a drop of natural yellow food colouring for the images above.